AbukDuot/Initial-software_BridgeHer/README.md

 ### Overview
 The **BridgeHer Style Guide** defines the visual language and design consistency of the BridgeHer Learning & Mentorship Platform.
-It ensures every page — from login to dashboard — looks cohesive, accessible, and empowering.
+It ensures that every page, from login to dashboard, looks cohesive, accessible, and empowering.

 BridgeHer follows a **purple and gold** color identity, reflecting creativity, confidence, and empowerment.